 A place where old stands next to new, Rome, or the Eternal City, is the largest city in Italy and a haven for history lovers.
 Situated in the Lazio region on the banks of the River Tiber, Rome enjoys a Mediterranean climate and boasts an impressive number of ancient monuments and ruins.
 Access can be tricky in places and the roads a little daunting to cross, but good public transport systems and a growing awareness of accessibility around the city makes getting around easier.
+Read on to find out all the activities available to have an accessible holiday in Rome!
 Don’t forget to ensure your return to Rome with a coin in the city’s famous Trevi Fountain!

 Where to stay with good access

 Barcelo Aran Mantegna is a large modern hotel in the south of Rome.
 It was reviewed by one visitor who described it: “ Excellent access throughout.
 Four spacious lifts to all floors.” and said that “There were eight of us staying at this hotel (four wheelchair users, four PAs) and the hotel was extremely suitable - highly recommended!”

 Staying somewhere else?
 Write a disabled access review today to help others plan an accessible holiday to Rome!